dagengine/dagengine/docs/guide/core-concepts.md

 **Important:** After transformation:
 - Section count changes (100 → 3)
-- Section results from before transformation are cleared
+- Original section results preserved internally for cost calculation
-- Only results AFTER transformation persist
+- New dimensions work with transformed sections
 - You analyze the NEW sections, not the old ones

 ---